 What is Merkel cell carcinoma?

 Merkel cell carcinoma (MCC) is an uncommon type of skin cancer.
-It can grow quickly and can be hard to treat if it spreads beyond the skin.
-To understand Merkel cell carcinoma, it helps to understand the skin and its functions.
+It starts when cells in the skin called Merkel cells start to grow uncontrollably.
+This type of cancer can grow quickly and can be hard to treat if it spreads beyond the skin.